 - Clean and professional newsletter templates help solidify your internal brand voice.

-- Less effort to create your newsletter ensures that newsletters are sent by a consistent deadline.
+- Less effort to create email newsletters in Outlook and Gmail and ensures that newsletters are sent by a consistent deadline.

 - Standardized format helps you plan future newsletter content, informs what kind of information you should include.